MontaineHOA/CCnR/14_general_provisions.md

 Properties on other parcels shall be compatible with improvements already existing on the Properties; provided, however, that Declarant may develop the other parcels for any lawful purpose that is allowed by applicable laws and regulations.
-All easements for ingress, egress, utihties and use of facihties, unless otherwise specifically limited, shall exist in favor of all Owners in the Other Parcels.
+All easements for ingress, egress, utihties and use of facilities, unless otherwise specifically limited, shall exist in favor of all Owners in the Other Parcels.

 During the Development Period, the addition of Other Parcels to the Properties shall occur